Think about your favorite brand, the one you always end up bringing up in conversations with strangers.

 Is it leading them to offer a brilliant product or service?

-If not, it’s time to start reining in your company culture and redesigning it so that it sets up your team to authentically represent your brand to the world.
+If not, it’s time to reign in company culture to better enable the team to represent your brand with authenticity.

 Only then will your brand be able to consistently deliver on your promise and turn your customers into raving fans.